daniels290813/tutorials/README.md

             <a target="_blank" href="https://github.com/mlrun/demo-call-center/blob/main/">
                 <img src="./assets/images/GitHub-Mark-32px.png"/><br>View on GitHub</a>
         </td>
-        <td>This demo showcases how to use LLMs to turn audio files, from call center conversations between
+        <td>This demo showcases how to use LLMs to turn audio files from call center conversations, between
 	customers and agents, into valuable data &mdash; all in a single workflow orchestrated by MLRun.
     MLRun automates the entire workflow, auto-scales resources as needed, and automatically logs and parses values between the different workflow steps.
         </td>
     </tr>
 	<tr>